robertocalandra/sawyer-printable/README.md

 Simple finger for the Sawyer/Baxter gripper.
 Compared to the default fingers, this one is slightly longer and wider, resulting in better grasping capabilities.
 For the best grip we suggest to glue a non-slip surface, such as [this](https://www.amazon.com/SoftTouch-Self-Stick-Non-Slip-Surface-Grip/dp/B000SL0KJC).
 For the best 3D-printing we suggest to rotate the model 90 degrees to lie flat on the ground.
-Can use both the original screws from Rethink or standard M4x12mm screws, such as [these](https://www.amazon.com/uxcell-M4x12mm-Socket-Knurled-Screws/dp/B011BNR6HE)
+Can use both the original screws from Rethink or standard M4x12mm screws, such as [these](https://www.amazon.com/uxcell-M4x12mm-Socket-Knurled-Screws/dp/B011BNR6HE).

 [<img src="http://www.robertocalandra.com/wp-content/uploads/github/sawyer_fingers.gif" height="300">](http://www.robertocalandra.com/wp-content/uploads/github/VID_20170330_155507.mp4)

-Example of two fingers grasping a cup.
+Example with two fingers grasping a cup.

 ## Sawyer's adaptor for the GelSight